FranciscusSvanteNelson/FranciscusSvanteNelson/README.md

 - 👋 Hi, I’m Franciscus Svante Nelson and my friends call me "Cisco"
-- 👀 I’m interested in Web Design, All Aspects of Video Game Production, and so much more
 - 🌱 I’m currently taking a Bachelor's Degree of Science in Information Technology
 - ✨ I also hold a previously earned Bachelor of Arts in Sociology, minor in Psychology
 - ✈ I'm very interested in work opportunities in the Nordic countries